decodegirl/job-application-tracker/README.md

 If you've ever applied to multiple jobs and needed somewhere to track everything, this is for you.
 This is a trello style software to help manage the tracking of job applications.
-It is a clone of huntr.
+This is a clone of huntr

 This project was built by

 Celine
 Brennyn
 Dami

 Highlighted Features
 Create an account
 Multiple stages of the application process as columns